 How to marinate the wings:

-Step 2.
-Pour half of the mix into a resealable plastic bag.
+- Pour half of the mix into a resealable plastic bag.
 Add the cilantro to the bag, then add the chicken wings.
 Seal and place in the fridge for 45 minutes to marinate.
-Cover the liquid measuring cup with the remaining liquid with plastic wrap and transfer to the fridge as well.
-(This will become the glaze.)
+(The remaining liquid in the measuring cup will become the glaze.)

 More Asian-inspired recipes: